chayanC7mondal/PORTFOLIO_SAMPLE/README.md

 <br>

-A sleek portfolio website showcasing creative projects, skills, and professional experience. 🎨✨ It features intuitive navigation, vibrant visuals, and engaging content, making it easy for potential clients and employers to explore and appreciate the individual's talents and accomplishments in a visually appealing format. 🚀💼
+A sleek portfolio website I created for my university professor, showcasing creative projects, skills, and professional experience. 🎨✨ It features intuitive navigation, vibrant visuals, and engaging content, allowing potential clients and employers to appreciate the professor's talents and accomplishments. 🚀📚🌟👨‍🏫